Skip to content

 Data Access Security's Data Classification engine identifies and categorizes data based on data sensitivity, its impacts, and the importance of the data to the business.

-The Data Classification engine is a mechanism to classify organizational data and to apply categories to that data based on both a content and behavioral analysis of files and Business Resources (Data Assets) residing on the various applications.
+The Data Classification engine is a mechanism to classify organizational data and to apply categories to that data based on the content of files and data assets residing on the various applications.

-For more information on content-based and behavioral-based classifications, see Classification Types.
+For more information on content-based classifications, see Classification Types.